monicaj314/page-turner/README.md

 ## Node API

 Currently, the book data seen on Page Turners is API data that is fetched from The New York Times, Amazon, GoodReads, and Google Books.
 Page Turners aggregates this data and creates its own model of a book.
 I initially attempted to have the frontend carry the burden of performing this aggregation.
-I eventually chose to extract this to a Node process and expose the resulting data through a Node REST API.
-I did this for a few reasons:
+After experiencing some of the pain points outlined below, I eventually chose to extract this to a Node process and expose the resulting data through a Node REST API.
+These were my pain points:

 1. The complexity inside my action creators started getting out of hand.
 2. It did not seem like I was properly separating my concerns.
 The front-end knew an awful lot about non-frontend things.
-3. CORS issues with some of the APIs required proxying solutions
+3. CORS issues with some of the APIs required proxying solutions.
 4. I eventually want to build a React Native app for this project.
 Having a backend I can reuse will save me time!

 ## Tests

 As mentioned previously, I am using [Jest](https://facebook.github.io/jest/) to test my code.
-I'm still in the process of adding tests and have so far been able to write tests for every action creator.
+I'm still in the process of adding tests and have so far been able to write tests for every action creator in the app.
 Missing is an expansive test suite covering my components.
 These will be coming soon.
 My experience with Jest so far has been delightful.
 I'm looking forward to using Jest's snapshot feature.